nilkamalsaha/Exploratory-Data-Analysis/README.md

 • Scatterplots
 • Pair plots

-### Note: We will discuss each technique seperate with practical examples and attached files are available.
+### Note: We will discuss each technique seperately with practical examples and attached files are available.

 # Filtering